telerik/blazor-docs/components/scheduler/edit-appointments.md

 ## Delete Confirmation Dialog

 The delete confirmation dialog triggers before event deletion.
-You can enable it by setting the `ConfirmDelete` parameter to `true`.
-You can also customize the dialog default texts.
+You can enable it by setting the `ConfirmDelete` parameter of the Scheduler to `true`.
+The default texts of the dialog are exposed in the [localization]({%slug globalization-localization%}) messages of the component, and you can customize them.

 >important This dialog displays only for **single** events, **not** for recurring.
 The built-in delete confirmation dialog for recurring events is **not** changed.